X

 In this case, you are limited to the resources your hosting provider offers to improve performance.

-While the tips above will help you to reduce server load on your WordPress site, they may not be sufficient in every hosting environment.
+While the tips above will help you reduce server load on your WordPress site, they may not be sufficient in every hosting environment.

 It would be best if you moved your WordPress site to a new host and signed up with a different hosting company to enhance performance even more.